arish428/arish428/README.md

 ✔ Hobbies:

-Reading Tech Books, Watching documentaries, Learning from online and onsite courses, Exploring the World, Interaction with people of different cultures and traditions
+Reading Tech Books, watching documentaries, Learning from online and onsite courses, Exploring the World, Interaction with people of different cultures and traditions

 ✨ Achievements: